Jsoszka-Old/ez-mapper.js/readme.md

 ```

 This is great we can perform simple mappings easily.
 Here we built our own `User` instance but in reality it would probably already be built and you would just need to make the DTO and map it.

+### Limitations
+You'll notice in our class examples all properties have a default value. for ez-mapper to work properties must be initialized with some value at runtime, that means either a default value as used above, or assigning some default value in a constructor.
+This is more a limitation of javascript since the property metadata is not available at runtime unless the property is initialized.

 ### Nested properties
 ez-mapper will also copy all nested properties by value.
 Lets assume our `User` and `UserDto` classes now also have a property `address` which is of type `Address` and `AddressDto` respectively